chriswyatt/znake/README.md

 ## How to play
 You will need to download [znake.tap](znake.tap) and you will need an emulator, e.g. [Speccy](http://fms.komkon.org/Speccy/).
 The Kempston joystick interface must be enabled, as keyboard controls are not currently supported.

-## Compile
+## Assemble
-Znake was compiled using Pasmo:
+Znake was assembled using Pasmo:
 `pasmo --name znake --tapbas znake.z8a znake.tap`

 ## Todo